denitram/forumslurper/README.md

 # Simple Groovy forum slurper

-Quick and dirty Groovy script to automate the collection of forum posts into a local Postgresql database.
+Quick and dirty Groovy script to automate collection of forum posts into a database.
 Name suggests something generic, but for now only suitable for one specific forum.
 Fetches topic starters' posts only.

 ## Usage

 ### Linux

-These instructions assume a GNU/Linux environment with Java, Groovy and a local Postgresql server.
+These instructions assume a GNU/Linux environment with Java and Groovy installed, plus a database accessible from wherever you're running the script.
 Just install the required dependencies with your favourite package manager.

-Postgres user's password is set in the script.
+Customize the string constants in the script to change database and forum properties.
+By default the slurper will collect Gezondheid topics from forum.viva.nl into a local Postgresql database.

-1. Create db on local postgresql server
+1. Create db on local Postgresql server

     `createdb -Upostgres -hlocalhost forumslurper`

-2. Run script
+2. Run script with db driver on classpath [1]

     `groovy -cp postgresql-9.1-901.jdbc4.jar forumslurper.groovy`

-3. Watch db while script is running (2nd shell)
+Depending on the amount of messages you're downloading, the script may take some time to finish.
+You may want to see what's stored in the db while it's running from a secondary shell: `watch -n 2 'psql -t -Upostgres -hlocalhost -dforumslurper -c "select id,forum,subforum,substring(url from 1 for 40),date,substring(title from 1 for 40),substring(content from 1 for 40) from message order by date desc;"'`

-    `watch -n 2 'psql -t -Upostgres -hlocalhost -dforumslurper -c "select id,forum,subforum,substring(url from 1 for 40),date,substring(title from 1 for 40),substring(content from 1 for 40) from message order by date desc;"'`
+[1] Would have included grab annotation for JDBC jar, but that appears to require system classloader, which doesn't sit well with either geb or selenium dependencies.
+Workaround is to put local jar on explicitly provided classpath.

 ### Windows

-Although it's possible to use Cygwin (http://cygwin.com) and GVM (http://gvmtool.net) to create a similar environment on Windows, it may be a bit of a hassle to get things running, and then turn out to be quite slow - well, it was on my virtualized XP in any case.
-To set up the prerequisites with native Windows packages instead:
+Although it's possible to use Cygwin (http://cygwin.com) and GVM (http://gvmtool.net) to create a similar environment on Windows, it may be a hassle to get things running, and then turn out to be quite slow - well, it was on my virtualized Windows XP.
+To set up the prerequisites with native Windows packages:

 1. Download and install a Java SE Development Kit